Skip to main content

 • Income Support

-You can no longer make a new claim to these legacy benefits – you need to claim Universal Credit instead.
+You can no longer make a new claim to these legacy benefits.
+You need to claim Universal Credit instead.
 There are some exceptions to this, so please seek advice if you are unsure.

 Disputing and appealing a benefit decision